Galway credit unions merge to create entity with €260m in assets

 In the near term, Glenamaddy will amalgamate its operations with St Jarlath’s next month.
 Glenamaddy has three branches with 5,000 members, €27 million in assets and eight staff, while St Jarlath’s has eight branches across north Galway with 50,000 members, €233 million in assets and 55 staff.

-St Jarlath’s credit union chief executive John Doyle noted that Glenamaddy had approached it about 18 months ago seeking to merge to ensure that its members can access a wider range of services.
+St Jarlath’s Credit Union chief executive John Doyle noted that Glenamaddy had approached it about 18 months ago seeking to merge to ensure that its members could access a wider range of services.
 “To offer a fully functional current account you need to have €75 million in assets under Central Bank rules,” Mr Doyle noted.

 “They’re over 50 years in existence and they’ve recognised the whole sector is changing dramatically and it’s becoming increasingly difficult for smaller credit unions to provide the products and services that a newer generation requires,” he told The Irish Times.